 TVA has the background to the murder‑suicide on the Plateau on Friday night: the gunman had just gone through a breakup, and thought he was killing his rival.
-But according to the woman in the case, that wasn’t true.
+But according to the woman in the case, that wasn’t so.

 Another piece about the reactions.